JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/readme.md

 ---
-# Steps for Quantum ESPRESSO calculations: Relax, DOS, PDOS and Band Structure
+# Steps for Quantum ESPRESSO calculations: Relax, DOS, PDOS, Band Structure, and Charge Density

 Steps for Quantum ESPRESSO calculations using **PBE** and **HSE06** pseudopotentials.